François Duval: 2005–2008

 Duval at the 2005 Cyprus Rally.

 Duval moved to reigning world champion manufacturers Citroën for the 2005 and a chance to partner recently crowned World Champion Sébastien Loeb and to drive the Xsara WRC.
 Unfortunately for Duval, this new partnership arrangement got off to an inauspicious start.
 A series of costly shunts, including on his Citroën debut from second place in Monte Carlo, led to an enforced two-rally leave from the cockpit for the Turkey and Acropolis rallies.
-Ironically Duval was replaced by the Belgian's idol, double world champion and immediate Citroën predecessor, Carlos Sainz.
+Ironically Duval was replaced by the Belgian's idol, double world champion, and immediate Citroën predecessor, Carlos Sainz.
 By late 2005, however, the Belgian appeared to be recovering his verve.
-After an initially tentative return, he was to storm to second place on the Rally Deutschland barred from victory only by the all-conquering Loeb.
+After an initially tentative return, he was to storm to second place in the Rally Deutschland barred from victory only by the all-conquering Loeb.
 He added a fine second-place finish on the Wales Rally GB, somewhat ill-starred by the fatal accident that befell erstwhile Ford teammate Markko Martin's navigator, Michael Park.
 Then, at the 2005 Telstra Rally Australia, on the backdrop of the exits of podium challengers Loeb, Petter Solberg, Marcus Grönholm and one-off Škoda entrant Colin McRae over the course of the three legs of the event, Duval won his first World Rally Championship event, ahead of Harri Rovanperä and Manfred Stohl.

 Duval at the 2007 Rallye Deutschland.

 The immediate forecast for the Belgian's future remained clouded, however, with Citroën taking a one-year formal sabbatical from the series.
 Although 2005 teammate and now two-time champion Sébastien Loeb could revel in the luxury of a contract with the privateer Kronos outfit for all of the 2006 season's world rallies, as well as a testing package within the rejuvenated factory-backed Citroën C4 WRC, Duval proved unable to maintain a link to either organisation.
-Sporadic stints in a privately run Škoda Fabia WRC formed the platform of his eventual world championship campaign, with a best finish of sixth on the Rally Catalunya in Spain.
+Sporadic stints in a privately run Škoda Fabia WRC formed the platform of his eventual world championship campaign, with a best finish of sixth in the Rally Catalunya in Spain.
 Only two other top ten finishes were achieved all year, namely on the Italian and Turkish rounds, notwithstanding a late-season triumph in the same apparatus on his native non-world championship Condroz Rally in November.